rsyslog/rsyslog/source/features.rst

 -  native support for `writing to MySQL databases <rsyslog_mysql.html>`_
 -  native support for writing to Postgres databases
--  direct support for Firebird/Interbase, OpenTDS (MS SQL, Sybase), SQLLite, Ingres, Oracle, and mSQL via libdbi, a database abstraction layer (almost as good as native)
+-  direct support for Firebird/Interbase, OpenTDS (MS SQL, Sybase), SQLite, Ingres, Oracle, and mSQL via libdbi, a database abstraction layer (almost as good as native)
 -  native support for `sending mail messages <ommail.html>`_ (first seen in 3.17.0)